Artchibald/WTW-illustrator-script/README.md

 - Compress the pngs and use png8

-- need to enlarge the contact sheet to accomodate more icons

 - Be sure you allocate time for testing on MacOS and Windows

 - If all layers are on show only first